 Duke has several traits on common with the other two male heroes of the Mazinger trilogy, but like Tetsuya was a different character than Kouji, Duke is his own character.
 He is older than them; therefore he is more mature and nicer.
 Duke is still hot-blooded when he is riding his mecha or fighting, but the remainder time he is calm and even quiet unless something sets him off.
 Then he unleashes his Large Ham tendencies (usually reminding him of the Vegan invasion and Fleedian genocide effectively accomplishes this).

 Despite his calm and controlled outwardly appearance, he feels troubled about many things.
 He is hurt and psychologically scarred about his familys murder, the destruction of Fleed and the slaughter of its inhabitants.
 He feels immensely guilty for running away from his homeworld, in spite of knowing he could not do anything.
-He feels torn because he is a pacifist by nature and hates fighting and killing, still he must fight the Vegans as he would be unable to bear running away again and he does not want Earth to suffer the same destiny than Fleed.
+He feels torn because he is a pacifist by nature and hates fighting and killing, still he must fight the Vegans as he would be unable to bear running away again and he does not want Earth to suffer the same fate as Fleed.
 And later in series he feels conflicted after learning his fiancée, Rubina, is alive.

 He is an Official Couple with Hikaru Makiba, Danbeis daughter.
 They actually get along well, avoiding Belligerent Sexual Tension.
 However, they are Starcrossed Lovers, since Duke feels it is his duty return to Fleed and help to rebuild it, whereas Hikaru continues living on Earth.
 That, and Duke is engaged, although he did not knew her fiancé was still alive.

 Duke is a mainstay in Super Robot Wars games, even though he and Grendizer- have showed up fewer times than other characters of the trilogy.
 He's good friend with Rom Stoll, provided they are both in the game.
 They have also featured in some Crossovers: CB Chara Go Nagai World, Super Robot Retsuden, Go Nagai Heroes e-manga